Trump’s Border Surge Set to Collide With Overloaded Courts

 As of January 2017, immigration courts were jammed with a record 542,411 cases, according to Transactional Records Access Clearinghouse, a data gathering organization at Syracuse University.
 The group estimates it would take two and half years just to clear the current caseload, a legacy of the Obama administration.

-That backlog is now set to grow dramatically as federal agencies gear up to hire thousands more border patrol and enforcement agents to comply with President Donald Trump’s Jan.
+That backlog is now set to grow dramatically as federal agencies gear up to hire thousands more Border Patrol and enforcement agents to comply with President Donald Trump’s Jan.
 25 executive order.
 The order greatly expands law enforcement agents’ power to apprehend and detain undocumented immigrants, and keep them in detention until a judge decides if they are eligible for asylum or can be deported.

 Piling more cases onto overloaded courts won’t help the administration achieve the goal of shrinking the undocumented immigrant population, several current and former federal officials said.
 Instead, it could produce a huge surge in asylum seekers stuck in detention on the taxpayers’ dime for years.